-A manmade structure providing temporary storage of stormwater runoff intended to mitigate hydrologic impacts of development that is not directly tributary to the facility and located elsewhere in the watershed planning area.
+A manmade structure facility providing temporary storage of stormwater runoff intended to mitigate hydrologic impacts of development that is not directly tributary to the facility and located elsewhere in the watershed planning area.
+The offsite detention facility includes the stormwater storage facility, control structure (i.e., restrictor), emergency overflow structure, and associated storm sewers and structures.